KAZABUILD/KAZABUILD/backend/README.md

  - ForumPost (forum post created by the user)
    - `Id` -> automatically assigned GUID
-   - `CreatorId` -> GUID storing the user's id that posted the ForumPost
+   - `CreatorId` -> GUID storing the user's id who created the post
-   - `Content` -> string storing the html text in the ForumPost
+   - `Content` -> string storing the html text in the post
-   - `Title` -> string storing the title of the ForumPost
+   - `Title` -> string storing the title of the post
-   - `Topic` -> string storing the topic in which the ForumPost has been posted in
+   - `Topic` -> string storing the topic where the entry has been posted in
-   - `PostedAt` -> date object storing when the ForumPost has been posted
+   - `PostedAt` -> date object storing when the entry has been posted
    - `DatabaseEntryAt` -> date object storing when the entry was created in the database
    - `LastEditedAt` -> date object storing when the entry was last edited
    - `Note` -> nullable string storing any staff-only information